Spirrwell/AMEngine/README.md

 Projects will be generated using Premake.
 Simply execute the "createprojects.bat" to generate a VS2017 solution & projects.

 # (Linux) Project File Generation
 Projects will be generated using Premake.
-You may execut "createprojects.sh" to generate makefile projects.
+You may execute "createprojects.sh" to generate makefile projects.
 If you would like to generate projects for an IDE like CodeLite, simply edit "createprojects.sh" and replace "gmake" with "codelite"

 # Other Notes
 This engine will not be supporting 32 bit systems.